patrykandpatrick/vico/README.md

 -   `compose` (for Jetpack Compose)
 -   `view` (for views)

-Vico has a very low number of dependecies, and these two modules don’t depend on each other.
-[Find out how.](#how-is-that)
+Vico has a very low number of dependencies, and these two modules don’t depend on each other.
+[Find out how.](#achieving-module-independence)

 ## A foreword by the founder